andreshyer/neo4j-backup/README.md

 # Constraints

-The only constraint that is supported in all insistence of Neo4j are `Unique node property constraints`.
+The only constraint that is supported in all insistences of Neo4j are `Unique node property constraints`.
 Currently, this is the only supported type of constraint in this codebase.
 If you need to transfer the extracted data to an Enterprise edition database, the other constraints can be added after importing the data